gillioz/MorpionSolitaire/README.md

 Implementation
 --------------

-This repository contains both an original implementation of the game in Python, and a more recent implementation in C# (.NET).
-The latter is not only much faster, it contains a playable version of the game with some cool features.
+This repository contains several implementations of the game.
+The Python implementation is the oldest, but also the slowest.
+A more recent implementation in C++ is much faster and can also be loaded as a Python package.
+Another implementation in C# (.NET) contains a playable version of the game with some cool features.

-### Python
+### C++

-The source code is in the folder `python`.
-The main library is `MorpionSolitaire.py`.
-The human-readable content is in the Jupyter notebooks:
+The C++ implementation of the game is in the folder `cpp`.
+The main output is the `PyMorpionSolitaire` python module.
+There are two Jupyter notebooks in this folder:
-- `Documentation.ipynb`: package documentation, with examples
+- `PyMorpionSolitaire.ipynb` contains examples showing how the module works,
-- `Random_Exploration.ipynb`: notebook performing random exploration of the game outputs
+- `Statistics.ipynb` explores the outcome of Monte-Carlo simulations of the game, both using a naive approach and the more advanced [Nested Monte-Carlo search method of Tristan Cazenave](https://www.ijcai.org/Proceedings/09/Papers/083.pdf).

 ### .NET